MIRA-KUMAR/Leetcode-Learning/README.md

+# LeetCode 263.
+Ugly Number
+An ugly number is a positive integer whose prime factors are limited to 2, 3, and 5.

+Given an integer n, return true if n is an ugly number.

 # LeetCode 283.
 Move Zeroes
 Given an integer array nums, move all 0's to the end of it while maintaining the relative order of the non-zero elements.